Igodlab/Intro-to-Haskell/haskell-from-first-principles/chapter05/solutions/README.md

 #

 Given a function and its type, tell us what type results from applying some or all of the arguments.
+``haskell

-1. If the type of f is a -> a -> a -> a, and the type of 𝑥 is Char then the type of f x is
+-- 1. If the type of f is a -> a -> a -> a, and the type of 𝑥 is Char then the type of f x is

 a) Char -> Char -> Char # Ans: a)
 b) x -> x -> x -> x